Mean-Field Analysis of Latent Variable Process Models on Dynamically Evolving Graphs with Feedback Effects: Numerical Results

+\ind In Figure \ref{fig::symdiffPlot}, we plot the density of the symmetric difference network.
+Our coupling ensures $A^{n,k,r}(0)=A^{(1:n),(1:n),k,r}(0)$, so this network is initialized by the empty graph.
+The average graph density is given by:

 Figure \ref{fig::symdiffPlot} is actually quite interesting as it suggests some structure in the limiting mean-field process that goes beyond what we proved in the theoretical section.
 For example, for moderate values of $n$, the density of the symmetric difference network rapidly stabilizes around 10 time steps into the simulation.
 After that, it remains at a consistent value for the remaining time.
-This also suggests an extension of our existing results: if the $n$-particle system and limiting mean-field process are generated using the same initial states and the same noise, then the interaction networks between agents of the two models differ by $o(n^2)$ different edges.
+These values are also incredibly stable: the confidence band in Figure \ref{fig::symdiffPlot}(b) and the error bars in Figure \ref{fig::symdiffPlot}(b) are barely visible.
+This suggests that the mean density of the symmetric difference graph reaches stationarity very quickly, and its stationary distribution has very small fluctuations.
+That said, the stationary density appears to converge to $0$ as $n$ increases, which suggest that the interaction networks between agents of the two models differ by $o(n^2)$ different edges.
 It is worth noting that this form of convergence is slightly stronger than the convergence we proved in Theorems \ref{thm::Antconv} and \ref{thm::Antmultconv}.

 \textbf{Triangle Density Errors:} In Figure \ref{fig::trianglePlot}, we plot the average difference in the homomorphism density of triangles in the limiting mean-field process with respect to the homomorphism density of triangles in the $n$-particle system.
 More specifically, we measure